Frequently Asked Questions

 Questions About the Planning Process

-• Mapping Northwest Main is Lino Lakes’ planning process for a 980-acre study area surrounding the Main Street corridor in the northwestern area of the city.
+• Mapping Northwest Main was Lino Lakes’ planning process for a 962-acre study area surrounding the Main Street corridor in the northwestern area of the city.
 Mapping Northwest Main will:

 • Guide development of the area for the future